BerlinUnited/berlinunited.github.io/docs/debugging.md

 interface as illustrated in the
 Figure [3.2](#fig:naoscp){reference-type="ref" reference="fig:naoscp"}.

-Log Window
+**Log Window**

-:   (right) shows information regarding the progress of the deployment
-    process, e.g., copied files, connection errors and such.
+(right) shows information regarding the progress of the deployment process, e.g., copied files, connection errors and such.

-*Network*
+**Network**

-:   configuration (top left) is used to setup the LAN and WLAN;
+configuration (top left) is used to setup the LAN and WLAN;

-*NaoTH*
+**NaoTH**

-:   dialog (left) configures the deployment of the game binary and
-    contains things like the path to the source where the binaries can be found, used configuration scheme and player numbers for each robot based on their IP address;
+dialog (left) configures the deployment of the game binary and contains things like the path to the source where the binaries can be found, used configuration scheme and player numbers for each robot based on their IP address;

-Action toolbar
+**Action toolbar**

-:   (bottom left) contains the buttons for the four different deployment
-    / setup actions: *Send to Robot* deploys the complied code and configuration to a particular robot via network.
+(bottom left) contains the buttons for the four different deployment / setup actions: *Send to Robot* deploys the complied code and configuration to a particular robot via network.
 The text field left of the button defines the last byte of the ip address of the target robot.
 The network configuration from the dialog *Network* is used to determine the complete address.
 In this particular example the LAN target address would be 192.168.13.82.
 Thereby LAN is tried first and in case of failure WLAN is tried; *Write to stick* writes the deployment directory to a USB flash drive.
 If the flash drive already contains a deployment directory, a backup version of it is created.
 The text field left to the button holds an optional tag, which is used to organize the backups on the flash drive; *Set Network* configures the robots network according the the settings in the dialog *Network*; *Initialize Robot* will initialize a new robot, e.g., after a factory reset.
 This action will copy additional libs, configure the NaoQi modules, necessary starting scripts for binaries and for automatic mounting and running of USB flash drives.
 Additionally the network is configured and the binary is deployed like previously described;

-### USB flash drive {#s:usb_stick}
+### USB flash drive

 A deployment flash drive can be created manually or (as described above) via the NaoSCP tool.
 As the minimum requirement there should be an